 Beyond digital art

 The local NFT scene has grown leaps and bounds in the past year as people become more acquainted with the metaverse and blockchain technology.
 It’s not uncommon to hear of new NFT projects and collaborations by small and big brands and artists alike—pushing the boundaries of the physical and virtual world to create novel experiences for consumers today.

-With that said, here are six Malaysian NFT projects that have generated much buzz among local and international adopters.
+With that said, here are eight Malaysian NFT projects that have generated much buzz among local and international adopters.
 From apes and tigers to pixel art and even chap fan (economy rice), the future of NFTs in Malaysia looks promising and we’re here for it!